mbotboi/simpleGrantFunder/README.md

 ### Build

-1.create a file at root called sensitive.json
-2. in /sensitive.json you can fill in the values for deployment
+- in /sensitive.json you can fill in the values for deployment
 ```
     {
         "rpc":"",